🎯 What is search intent optimization? (Direct answer)

 |---|---|---|---|

-| Conversational-exploratory | Informational | The user asks a broad, open-ended question expecting a dialogue-style exploration.
-Common in AI-chat and voice search contexts.
-The user often doesn't know exactly what they want to know — they want to be guided.
-BrightEdge (2025) confirmed that longer, conversational or question-style queries of 8+ words trigger AI Overviews far more often than shorter queries.
-Source: BrightEdge 2025, via Click Vision | Long-form content with progressive depth, multiple perspectives, and clear section navigation.
-Anticipate and address follow-up queries within the same page to reduce user bounce to competing sources. |
+| Conversational-exploratory | Informational | Broad, open-ended question expecting dialogue-style exploration.
+Common in AI-chat and voice search.
+BrightEdge (2025): queries of 8+ words trigger AI Overviews far more often than shorter queries. | Long-form content with progressive depth, multiple perspectives, and clear section navigation.
+Anticipate follow-up queries within the same page. |

-| Comparison-validation | Commercial | The user has already shortlisted options and wants to validate their leaning choice.
-Queries like "is X better than Y for [my specific use case]."
-In ChatGPT, the most common search-triggering terms include "reviews," "comparison," and "features" — all comparison-validation signals.
-Source: Nectiv, October 2025, via Position Digital | Use-case-segmented comparison content.
-Write "X vs Y for small teams" or "X vs Y for e-commerce" rather than generic "X vs Y" — specificity is the differentiator for AI citation in this sub-type. |
+| Comparison-validation | Commercial | User has already shortlisted options and wants to validate their leaning choice.
+"Is X better than Y for my specific use case?"
+Top ChatGPT search-triggering terms: "reviews," "comparison," "features." | Use-case-segmented comparison content.
+Write "X vs Y for small teams" rather than generic "X vs Y" — specificity is the AI citation differentiator. |

-| Micro-transactional | Transactional | The user wants a very small, immediate data point — check a price, find a coupon code, verify availability — without committing to a full transaction. | Concise, scannable pages with the specific data point above the fold.
-Use Offer/Product schema with price and availability properties to enable direct SERP display. |
+| Micro-transactional | Transactional | User wants a very small, immediate data point — check a price, find a coupon code, verify availability — without committing to a full transaction. | Concise, scannable pages with the specific data point above the fold.
+Use Offer/Product schema with price and availability for direct SERP display. |

-| Local-experiential | Navigational + Informational | The user wants a location plus qualitative experience detail: "best coffee shop near me with WiFi and power outlets."
-Local intent triggers a web search in ChatGPT 59% of the time — the highest of any intent category.
-Source: Nectiv, October 2025, via Position Digital | Local content pages with first-hand experience observations, original photography, and specific facility details — not just NAP data.
-First-person practitioner language is the differentiator. |
+| Local-experiential | Navigational + Informational | User wants location plus qualitative experience detail: "best coffee shop near me with WiFi."
+Local intent triggers ChatGPT web search 59% of the time — the highest of any intent category. | Local content pages with first-hand experience observations, original photography, and specific facility details — not just NAP data.
+First-person language is the differentiator.
+See the local SEO guide → for the full optimisation framework. |

-| Verification | Informational | The user has encountered a claim and wants to verify its accuracy: "is it true that…" or "fact check [claim]."
-Increasingly common in the AI-generated content era where misinformation risk is high. | Evidence-based, source-cited content with a clear verdict.
+| Verification | Informational | User has encountered a claim and wants to verify its accuracy: "is it true that…" Increasingly common in the AI-generated content era where misinformation risk is high. | Evidence-based, source-cited content with a clear verdict.
 Use ClaimReview schema.
 Cite primary sources explicitly.
 State clearly what is true, false, or contested. |

-| Process-continuation | Informational + Transactional | The user is mid-process and needs guidance for a specific next step: "how to set up GA4 conversion events" (they have already installed GA4).
+| Process-continuation | Informational + Transactional | User is mid-process and needs guidance for a specific next step: "how to set up GA4 conversion events" (they already have GA4 installed).
 They are not starting from scratch. | Task-specific content that assumes prior knowledge.
 Start at the user's current step — do not re-explain fundamentals.
-Use numbered steps and allow direct navigation to any step in the sequence. |
+Use numbered steps with direct section navigation. |

 5. How to Identify the Intent Behind Any Keyword